 - After you submit your complaint you should get an official letter 3-5 business days after.
 This will come with a password for you to access.

-- You will be interviewed and it will be recorded.
+- You have the option of being interviewed and it will be recorded.
 This gives you an added opportunity to add any information and clarify.
 The Commissioner will listen to your recording.

-- If you are not happy with the results and you feel that their response is incorrect, the BC Supreme Court is not your only legal route.
+- If you are not happy with the results and you feel that their response is incorrect, the BC Supreme Court is not your only route.
 You can file a complaint with Ombudsperson and they will review it to see if they will investigate it.
+Taking it the BC Supreme Court has financial risks attached to it.
+Please consult a lawyer.

 - The only way to bring issues to the Commissioner is to file a complaint against someone.
 If multiple people are involved and you don’t want to officially file a complaint against everyone, you can file a complaint on the one person most responsible, and attach all of the information regarding the situation to them.
 The Commissioner will look at everything and could decide to launch other investigations on other people based on the information given to them.
 Bringing issues forward without filing an official complaint is not an option…I asked.